Your top FSA grace period deadline Q&As

 If you've been keeping track of your FSA balance and spending throughout the year, hopefully there won't be much leftover.
-If you need some inspiration for new ways to use your remaining balance, check out our hi-tech health and surprisingly eligible goodies collections.
+If you need some inspiration for new ways to use your remaining balance, check out our Best Sellers collections.

 "What specific health practitioners can sign a Letter of Medical Necessity?"

 Medical products and services that fall outside of FSA eligibility rules like massage therapy and calcium supplements can still be eligible with a Letter of Medical Necessity (LMN) from a doctor.
 However, your plan administrator can still approve or deny the expense.